What kind of kayaks do you use?

 will apply.
 Desert Adventures will not issue any refund for leaving a trip early.

 Trips run rain or shine.
-Desert Adventures reserves the right to cancel trips due to weather or unsafe
+Desert Adventures reserves the right to cancel trips due to weather, road closures, or unsafe

 conditions.
 In this case, we will reschedule, issue a credit, or refund money, depending on individual